• Skip to primary navigation

 Mixing It Up

-Once the butter mixture reaches the desired temperature pour it into a mixing bowl or your stand mixer bowl.
-I did use my stand mixer for this recipe, it has more power than my hand mixer.
-However, a hand mixer will work.
+Once the milk mixture reaches the desired temperature pour it into a large bowl or your stand mixer bowl.
+I did use my stand mixer with dough hook attachment for this recipe, it has more power than my hand mixer.
+However, a hand mixer will work, I do recommend using an electric mixer.

-Into the mixing bowl that has the butter mixture in it, I will slowly add the flour and yeast mixture.
-Doing this with my stand mixer on low until all the flour and yeast mixture is all added in.
+Into the mixing bowl that has the warm milk mixture in it.
+Slowly add in the four cups of flour that is mixed with the yeast.
+Doing this with the stand mixer on low speed until all the dry ingredients are mixed in.

-Next is the eggs, I only add one of the eggs at a time into the mixture until all four are added.
+The next step is adding in the eggs, I only add one of the eggs at a time into the flour mixture.
 Make sure that each egg is mixed in before adding the next.

-Dough for yeast rolls in a glass mixing bowl.
+Homemade dough from scratch for yeast cinnamon rolls in a glass mixing bowl.

 It's time for the remaining half of the flour.
 Trust me on this one you will want to only add 1 cup of flour in at a time.
-Make sure that each cup is mixed well before the next cup is added.
+Make sure that each cup is mixed well before adding the next cup of flour.
+Also scraping the sides of the bowl as needed.

 You won't be able to get all the flour added while the dough is in the mixer.
 So I will pour the remaining flour onto a clean work surface and dump the dough out onto that.
-Kneading in the remaining flour into the dough.
+Kneading in as much of the remaining flour as possible into the dough.
+You don't want to over-knead the dough though, you want the dough to spring back when pressed on.

-Once all the flour is added place the dough into a bowl that has been sprayed with cooking spray.
-Then spray the dough with cooking spray and cover with a towel.
-Place in a warm place to rise for an hour or until dough is doubled in size.
+Once most of the flour is added place the dough into a bowl that has been sprayed with cooking spray.
+Then spray the dough with cooking spray and cover it with a clean towel or plastic wrap.
+Place in a warm place for the 1st rise for an hour or until the dough is doubled in size.
 I like to heat my oven up for a bit then place the bowl on the stovetop covered.

-After the hour of rising time is up turn the dough out onto a lightly floured work surface.
-Punch the dough down, cover with a towel, and let rest for 10 minutes.
+After the hour of rising time is up turn the dough out onto a lightly floured surface.
+Punch the dough down, cover it with a towel, and let rest for 10 minutes.
+This is the second rise for the dough.
 When the ten minutes are up it's time to start rolling.
-Roll the dough out into a long rectangle shape.
+Roll the dough out into a long rectangular shape.
 I think my dough was about ¼ of an inch thick.

-Next up is to give the cinnamon rolls their cinnamon flavor.
+Next up is the cinnamon roll filling.
 I have found that room temperature butter creates less of a mess than melted butter.
-Using an offset spatula to spread the butter evenly over the dough works best.
+Using an offset spatula to spread the softened butter evenly over the dough works best.

-Two cups of firmly packed brown sugar bring added sweetness to the buns.
+Two cups of firmly packed brown sugar, adds the right amount of sweetness to these perfect cinnamon rolls.
 I'll crumble brown sugar over every inch of the dough.
 As I'm crumbling I can remove those firm bits of brown sugar.
-I like to press the brown sugar down with my hand into the butter.
+I like to press the brown sugar down with my hand into the softened butter.
 The butter helps to hold the sugar in place for the rolling time.

 final rise on the cinnamon rolls